rki-mf1/MpoxSonar/README.md

 cd mpxsonar
 poetry install
 # test
-sonar
+sonar -h
 ```

-(Testing or Nightly build or Adding a feature or Fixing a bug)
+Finally, you need to copy and change name from ".env.template" file to ".env for a convenient of database connection, and then you edit the file according to your system.

 ## 2. Usage

-In MPXSonar, the table below shows the several commands that can be called.
+In MPoxSonar, the table below shows the several commands that can be called.

 | subcommand | purpose                                                             |
 |------------|---------------------------------------------------------------------|